 We are proud to call ourselves the overlords of the planet Earth.
 Yet, at the same time, we spend most of our time staring at our phones and eating junk food.
 Our brain, which is the thing that makes us better than our friendly neighbors: the animals, is also the reason we often do foolish things that we later regret.

-Even though we can’t really explain why a mature man with a family and a thriving business would be so dull to throw away everything and escape to another country with a woman, 20 years younger than him.
-Why someone will troll other people online.
-Or why people will spend money which they don’t have and eventually go bankrupt.
-Yet, stories like these are not that uncommon.
+Even though we can’t really explain why a mature man with a family and a thriving business would be so dull to throw away everything and escape to another country with a woman, 20 years younger than him; Why someone will troll other people online; Or why people will spend

 In theory, we live in a peaceful world.
 But there is an ongoing battle within.
 A war between our Lower and our Higher Self.